noamst/MyTestRepo/README.md

 - ✅ Manually copy `.github/workflows/summarize.yml` and `scripts/extract_diff.py`

 > Ensure the `scripts/` folder is added to your project root.

+ensure that SUMMARIZER_URL is the URL on which you run the summarizer service.

 ### 🛠️ Running `act` Locally